 One may ask if the same conclusions apply to the case of a long position on a call option.
-The decomposition of the asking reservation price of a long position on a call option can be obtained using similar methods (the details are not provided in the paper for sake of brevity).
-The Lambert Monte Carlo method provides good results for deep in- and out-of-the-money call options, but for at-the-money call options, it is not clearly better than when using the direct Monte Carlo method.
-An in-the-money (resp. at- or out-of-) call option of strike $K$ is an option, where $K>K^*$ (resp. $K<K_*$ or $K_* \leq K\leq K^*$), where
+The decomposition of the bid reservation price of a long position on a call option can be obtained using similar methods (the details are not provided in the paper for sake of brevity).
+We introduce an adapted notion of in- and out-of-the-money call options.
+An in-the-money (resp. out-of- or at-) call option of strike $K$ is an option, where $K>K^*$ (resp. $K<K_*$ or $K_* \leq K\leq K^*$), where

 see Theorem \ref{prop_dec} for the definition of $\bar{w}$.
-We easily see that $K_*\leq K^*.$ If $K< K_*$ or $K> K_*,$ the deterministic part of the decomposition of the reservation price is a correct approximation of the price.
-This is illustrated in the figure below.
+We easily see that $K_*\leq K^*.$ The LMC method provides better results for in- and out-of-the-money call options, but for at-the-money call options, it is not clearly better than when using the DMC method.
+Moreover, if $K< K_*$ or $K> K_*,$ the deterministic part of the decomposition of the reservation price is a good approximation of the price.
+This is illustrated in Figure \ref{scll} below.\\